 I’ve never spent Christmas in another country,it felt a little strange to be so far from family and friends but it also felt really nice to spend the holiday with just the four of us, our own private little Christmas.
 And I have to say, we could not have picked a more ideal place to spend Christmas in Central America.

 The Casa Santo Domingo is truly an historic work of art that oozes class, culture and charm.
 It is absolutely one of the most unique hotels I have ever stayed at and I would highly recommend this hotel for families, large groups, and couples.
 Not only is it family friendly but very romantic as well, which can sometimes be very hard to do.
 Truly a hidden gem in the middle of Antigua, Guatemala!
+The luxurious Antigua rentals are also considered hidden gems amongst those looking for truly unique and spectacular vacations.

 There were several gorgeous parrots on the property.